The only way to minimize the annoyance of car repair is to choose a high-quality

 the symptomswhat the car is doing or not doing.
 Shops might be able to

-tell you over the phone whats likely to be wrong and give you a price.
+tell you over the phone whats likely to be wrong and quote a price.
+If

 When shops cant determine whats wrong with your car based on your description,

 youll have to take it in for a diagnosis and estimate.
-Then, with the
+Then, with estimate

-estimate in hand, and assuming that the diagnosis is correct, call other
+in handand assuming that the diagnosis is correctcheck to see if the

-shops and ask what they would charge for the repairs.
-The drawback is that
+what they would charge for the repairs.
+The drawback of taking the car

-if you use another shop, you will have to pay the first shop for the diagnosis.
+to another shop is that youll have to pay the first shop for the diagnosis.

 Also, if your car isnt drivable, youll have to pay to have it towed to